• Skip to primary navigation

 Wonderful Wind Experiments for Kids

-Following on from my weather themed science experiments, I have a collection of wind science experiments to share today!
+Following my weather-themed science experiments, I have a collection of wind science experiments to share today!

 What is wind?

-What causes different in air pressure?
-Temperature is the biggest factor.
-Cool ( dense ) air gives areas of high pressure and warm ( less dense ) air areas of low pressure.
-Warm air rises and cool air moves in to replace it creating wind!
+What causes differences in air pressure?
+Temperature is the most significant factor.
+Cool ( dense ) air gives areas of high pressure, and warm ( less dense ) air gives areas of low pressure.
+Warm air rises, and cool air moves in to replace it, creating wind!

 Wind as renewable energy

-Wind is one example of a renewable energy resource.
+The wind is one example of a renewable energy resource.
 Renewable energy sources can be used over and over again.
-There are sometimes knows as clean energy sources.
+These are sometimes known as clean energy sources.

 How do wind turbines work?

-Kinetic energy from wind is transferred to blades which turn, driving a generator to produce electricity.
+Kinetic energy from the wind is transferred to blades which turn, driving a generator to produce electricity.

 Image of a wind farm showing wind turbines in a row